thephpleague/csv/README.md

 * a simple string
 * an `SplFileInfo` instance

-If for any reason the
+If for any reason the data or the file does not exist an `InvalidArgumentException` will be thrown by the class

 ```php